B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 The second component is a table with summary statistics about the schema, such as:

-  - Total number of loci that were evaluated.
+  - **Loci**: Total number of loci that were evaluated.
-  - Total number of alleles.
+  - **Alleles**: Total number of alleles.
-  - Total number of valid alleles.
+  - **Valid Alleles**: Total number of valid alleles.
 An allele is considered valid if its sequence size is a multiple of 3, if it has a single start and stop codon and if it contains no ambiguous bases.
-  - Total number of invalid alleles.
+  - **Invalid Alleles**: Total number of invalid alleles.
 The value in this column is the sum of the values in the ``Incomplete ORF``, ``Ambiguous Bases``, ``Missing Start/Stop Codon`` and ``In-frame Stop Codon`` columns.
-  - Total number of incomplete alleles (sequence size not multiple of 3).
+  - **Incomplete ORF**: Total number of incomplete alleles (sequence size not multiple of 3).
-  - Total number of alleles that contain ambiguous bases (non-ACTG characters).
+  - **Ambiguous Bases**: Total number of alleles that contain ambiguous bases (non-ACTG characters).
-  - Total number of alleles missing the Start and/or Stop codons.
+  - **Missing Start/Stop Codon**: Total number of alleles missing the Start and/or Stop codons.
-  - Total number of alleles with in-frame stop codons.
+  - **In-frame Stop Codon**: Total number of alleles with in-frame stop codons.
-  - Total number of alleles shorter than ``--ml``, the minimum sequence length value used for schema evaluation (in number of nucleotides).
+  - **Alleles <bp**: Total number of alleles shorter than ``--ml``, the minimum sequence length value used for schema evaluation (in number of nucleotides).
-  - Total number of alleles below the locus sequence size bot threshold.
+  - **Alleles below threshold**: Total number of alleles below the locus sequence size bot threshold.
 This threshold identifies alleles with a sequence size that is -20% of the allele size mode.
-  - Total number of alleles above the locus sequence size top threshold.
+  - **Alleles above threshold**: Total number of alleles above the locus sequence size top threshold.
 This threshold identifies alleles with a sequence size that is +20% of the allele size mode.

 .. image:: /_static/images/schema_report_summary.png